axiom-data-science/coral-camera-ingest/README.md

 *   **OPTIONAL**: A working [NVIDIA container runtime][nvidia-docker] to make use of hardware-accelerated video stream decoding and encoding.

+If you or your organization uses Anaconda (conda), a `environment.yml` file has been included at the root of this repository in the interest of providing a contained execution environment (without adversely affecting other application requirements).

+You can use this conda environment by doing the following:

+    # With your current directy at the root of this repository
+    conda env create

+    # Activate the environment
+    conda activate fwc-ams

+After activating, you should have access to `docker-compose` and other execution tools necessary for this repository.

 ## Usage

 Out of the box, you should be able to run the following command: